TCashion/outdoor-journal/README.md

 * Hiking Project API to allow users to identify trails
 * Ability to request, add, or remove friends
     * Make certain components only visible to friends, such as trip locations
+* Ability to make trips public or private
 * Ability to edit the trip location directly in the map
 * Ability to edit your profile information
 * Scrollable list of active trips on user landing page